fuyuncat/rquery/EXAMPLES.md

    2131    131
    11      12      21
    ```
 - allcol(start,end,expr[,step]) : Macro function.
-Can be used in filter only, to check all field fulfil a condition, e.g. allcol(1,%,$). $ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID, % can be involved in an expression.>0.<br />
+Can be used in filter only, to check all field fulfil a condition, e.g. allcol(1,%,$). $ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID, % can be referred in an expression.<br />
    ```
    rq -q "p d/ /r | s foreach(1,%,$,2) | f allcol(1,%,$,2) > 0" samples/anyall.txt
    ```